brotkrueml/schema/Documentation/Developer/WebPage.rst

 `ImageGallery <https://schema.org/ImageGallery>`__) can only appear once on a web page - as opposed to the other types.

-This extension defines a new page field :guilabel:`Specific type of web page
-<for-editors>` for the page properties.
-Choose the appropriate type for the page
+This extension defines a :ref:`new field <for-editors>` :guilabel:`Type of web page` in the page properties.
+Choose the appropriate type for the page and the schema markup is added automatically to the page (if the corresponding
-and the schema markup is added automatically to the page (if the corresponding :ref:`configuration setting <configuration-automaticWebPageSchemaGeneration>` is activated).
+:ref:`configuration setting <configuration-automaticWebPageSchemaGeneration>` is activated).
 If the configuration option is set and the according page has an expiration date set, the according property ``expires`` will be set in the